JoystickVR/Frida-Link/README.md

 | Settings | Add / edit mod |
 | --- | --- |
 | <img src="docs/images/screenshot-settings.png" alt="Settings" width="400"> | <img src="docs/images/screenshot-add-mod.png" alt="Add mod" width="400"> |

-> Drop your screenshots into `docs/images/` to fill these in — or delete the
-> placeholders you don't use.

 ## Requirements